 Informally, you can make your views known directly to the academic staff who teach you in lectures, classes, and tutorials.
-In particular, you might like to make comments to your College Tutor, the Chair of Faculty, the Director of Teaching or the MSc Course Director.
+In particular, you might like to make comments to your College Tutor, the Chair of Faculty, or the Director of Teaching.
 All academic staff will encourage you to make your views known to them and will give you ample opportunity to comment on syllabus content and any other issues about the delivery of the course.

-5.3 Course questionnaires
+5.4 Course questionnaires